Jerry-Gu-SB/jack-in-the-box/README.md

 Play through 8 different challenging levels which slowly introduce new mechanics to the player!

 **Lessons Learned:**
+Most important lesson we learned is the necessity of a good level design.
+During our playtesting, many people's feedbacks were primarily focused on how difficult our level was.
+Because the level was too difficult, players with less or no experience got frustrated easily.
+This led us to incrementally increase the difficulties of each level to give the players ample time to get used to the mechanics.
+We also learned a great amount about how prototypes emerge.
+Our initial vision of the game is that you would spin a crank with your mouse, and Jack would jump at a random time as you spin.
+This was a fun idea, but ultimately we realized that it was impossible to test for animation, as well as the difficulty of the game increased significantly.
+This led us to use a simple mechanic of pressing spacebar but using level design to create challenges for the player.

 **Art Assets:**
 Flag Asset: https://ankousse26.itch.io/free-flag-with-animation